ammar-tanwar/tutorial_learnbay/posts/Technology/loops-in-python.md

 author: "Admin"
 position: "editor"
 readTime: "7-9 mins"
-h1: "Data Types,"
+h1: "Loops in Python"
-id: "you-could-be-a-pro-in-data-science-by-self-assisting-data-scientist"
+id: "loops-in-python"
 tableData:
   [
    How do you become a data scientist?,